tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 I could still feel the wound, but it didn't feel like it was gaping anymore.

+Somehow, the pit that had swallowed my siblings had *healed* me.

 Mom and Dad left after a while of waiting.

 By that time, I had enough strength to haul myself onto solid ground.
 For a moment, I stared at the ceiling, panting for breath.

 I rolled into my stomach and grasped for my knife, but it was gone.

 Fuck.

-When I turned to leave, the pit grumbled.
+When I turned to run, the pit grumbled, the ground trembling underneath my feet.

-The ground trembled beneath me.

 Twisting around, I instinctively reached for a weapon.

-I lost my breath when a single hand appeared, grasping onto the ground for dear life.
+But I was losing my breath all over again, when a single hand appeared, grasping onto the ground for dear life.

+A second hand, and I was stumbling back.

+Someone, or *something* was crawling out.

 I started toward the pit, before running footsteps sent me stumbling back.

-“Fuck.
-It can't be!”

 Mom appeared, Dad following behind her.

 “We’ve been feeding potential Delacroix heirs to this thing for fifty years, and *now* it responds?!”

 I didn't stay behind to let them test their luck with me again.